sphinx-contrib/pecanwsme/announce.rst

 What's New?
 ===========

-* Fix formatting issue for docstrings without param list
+* Add support for Python 3